Today, I’m going to let you in on ….

 In fact, some scientists propose sugar cravings can be compared to cravings induced by various addictive drugs.
 That’s because sugar stimulates the brain’s pleasure center.
 When this occurs, a set of habits can form, causing people to become dependent on sugar in the same way addicts crave certain drugs.4

-Now, I know, all that’s a lot to digest, right?
+Now, that’s a lot to digest, right?

 How sugar works